How much do life coaches make?

 Passive income streams

 Passive income streams bring in extra revenue without you having to be present.
-You create a digital product, set up the landing page and pipeline, and let people know it’s available.
-Not only does this boost your coaching income, it also helps you help more people.
+You can create a digital product, set up the landing page and pipeline, and let people know it’s available.
+Not only does this boost your coaching income, but it also helps you reach more people.

-For example, self-paced digital courses are a good solution for people who can’t afford your coaching.
-Use them as a downsell in your sales funnel, or make them available on your product page.
+For example, self-paced online courses are a good solution for people who can’t afford your coaching.
+Use them as a down-sell in your sales funnel, or make them available on your product page.

-You may also create mini-products, such as PDFs, worksheets, templates, checklists, and videos.
-These can be low-cost products that bring new people into your universe and provide quick answers when they don’t have time for a big coaching program.
+You may also create digital products, such as PDFs, worksheets, templates, checklists, and videos.
+These can be products that are relatively easy for you to produce but help bring new people into your universe and provide quick answers when they don’t have time for a big coaching program.

 Life coaching is one of the most satisfying businesses you can build.
-And done right, your coaching practice can help you hit whatever income goals you’ve set for yourself.
+When done right, your coaching practice can help you achieve a full-time income but also reach the professional development goals you’ve set for yourself and your career.

 And finally, leverage your time so you can serve more people and make a bigger impact on the world.